-e.
-RRHA was thrilled to receive a Resident Opportunities and Self- Sufficiency ("ROSS") grant. i.
-These funds allowed the agency to add three new staff in the Resident Services department.

-ii.
-The additional staff will allow for an increase in the number of families RRHA can work with in the Family Self Sufficiency ("FSS") program.

-iii.
-To date the ROSS Case Managers have enrolled 112 residents from the communities into the program.

-iv.
-The ROSS program ended December 2023.

-f.
-Additionally, RRHA has contracted with a developer partner to provide services during a RAD conversion, which generates additional revenue for the department.
+- e.
+RRHA was thrilled to receive a Resident Opportunities and Self- Sufficiency ("ROSS") grant. - i.
+These funds allowed the agency to add three new staff to the Resident Services department. - ii.
+The additional staff will allow for an increase in the number of families RRHA can work with in the Family Self Sufficiency ("FSS") program. - iii.
+To date the ROSS Case Managers have enrolled 112 residents from the communities into the program. - iv.
+The ROSS program ended December 2023. - f.
+Additionally, RRHA has contracted with a developer partner to provide services during a RAD conversion, which generates additional revenue for the department. - g.

-g.
 RRHA has been very successful at using agency assets in partnership with local nonprofit developers to build dozens of quality single family homes for families at or below 80% AMI.
-These opportunities have allowed dozens of families to attain homeownership and begin to build generational wealth.

-h.
-RRHA's Youth Employment and Leadership Academy expanded in 2023 - 216 youth learned job skills, in various RRHA departments.
+These opportunities have allowed dozens of families to attain homeownership and begin to build generational wealth. - h.
+RRHA's Youth Employment and Leadership Academy expanded in 2023 216 youth learned job skills, in various RRHA departments.
 The youth additionally participated in educational and cultural activities.
 RRHA plans to add additional partners/participants to expand available resources in 2024 for the Youth Employment and Leadership Academy.

-4. Develop existing strategic partnerships and cultivate new ones to advance RRHA's mission a.
-RRHA recognizes that it can achieve more by partnering with resident leadership and outside organizations and service providers.

-i.
-RRHA is continuously working on ensuring that all tenant councils and the jurisdiction-wide council have the necessary resources and support from the agency to effectively function.
+4. Develop existing strategic partnerships and cultivate new ones to advance RRHA's mission council have the necessary resources and support from the agency to effectively function.
 Leadership Training is offered to develop leaders to effectively communicate the needs of the communities and the residents they serve.
 RRHA's CEO meets regularly with the Resident Leaders to engage and address community needs and concerns.
 RRHA will implement a resident leader mentorship program in conjunction with the CEO's Summer Youth Academy to develop young adult leaders that aspire to work with and eventually become Resident Leaders within their communities.